 Memory

-FRU/action
+Symptom FRU/action

+The amount of system memory displayed is less than the amount of physical memory installed.
 Verify that: The memory modules are seated properly.
 You have installed the correct type of memory.
 If you changed the memory, you updated the memory configuration with the Configuration/Setup Utility program.
 All banks of memory on the DIMMs are enabled.
 The computer might have automatically disabled a DIMM bank when it detected a problem or a DIMM bank could have been manually disabled.
 Check POST error log for error message 289: If the DIMM was disabled by a system-management interrupt (SMI), replace the DIMM.
 If the DIMM was disabled by the user or by POST:

+4. System board.